Outreach services guidelines

 Reporting requirements for outreach services will be based on measuring:

 - Access, i.e. prompt access to the service

 - Service quality, i.e. client outcomes

-We require client progress reports for each client at three month intervals, including the following detail:
+We require a Progress Report for each client at three-month intervals, including the following detail:

 - Funded support hours for each quarter